Qt-dev/shootings/README.md

 The tests I have for [jasmine](http://movie-shootings-in-sf.herokuapp.com/jasmine) are just testing core features of the javascript backend.
 It was also my first time using Sinon, and Jasmine that much.
 Testing Backbone was interesting though

+## My process
+I played with some sandbox to test the things I did not know on the side.
+TDD was a bad option for what I was trying to do, since I did not know about the way to use most of what I was using before I used it.

+So, I split everything in small tasks on trello, and followed these.

+In these tasks, I would make a new branch for every "feature" I recognized, and then merging it on master when it was done.
+You can check the result in github's "Network".

+After I finished most of the features and felt I had a good grasp on what was happening, I tested what I felt was critical.

 ## If I had more time
 If I had more time, I would test a bit more the javascript part and particularly the view.